tdejaeger/Publications/README.md

 All my first author publications (.pdf) in peer-to-peer reviews:

+- de Jaeger et al. 2020b: A measurement of the Hubble constant from Type II supernovae.
+-> **In this work, we derive the most precise value of the current expansion rate of the Universe solely using Type II supernovae: H0 = 75.8 +/- 5.2 km/s/Mpc.**

+- de Jaeger et al. 2020a: Studying Type II supernovae as cosmological standard candles using the Dark Energy Survey.
+-> **Using the DES-SN combined with four other surveys (CSP-I, SDSS-II, SNLS, and HSC), we perform the most complete SN II cosmology analysis and construct the two largest Hubble diagrams with SNe II in the Hubble flow.
+For the first time in SN II cosmology, a SN II distance modulus bias simulation using SNANA is performed.**

+- de Jaeger et al. 2019: The Berkeley sample of Type II supernovae: BV RI light curves and spectroscopy of 55 SNe II.
+-> **Berkeley Type II supernova data release (data from 2006 to 2018): BVRI light curves of 55 SNeII + 150 spectra**

 - de Jaeger et al. 2018b: Observed Type II supernova colours from the CSP-I.
 -> **First extensive Type II supernovae observed colour studies demonstrating that difference in colours are due to intrinsic properties**